How to embed creativity more fully into university curricula

 You may also like

 The 2020 Future of Jobs survey by the World Economic Forum asked senior executives from organisations around the world what skills were increasingly important for their workforce.
-Within the UK the top three skills cited were “active learning and learning strategies”, “analytical thinking and innovation” and “creativity, originality and initiative”.
+Within the UK, the top three skills cited were “active learning and learning strategies”, “analytical thinking and innovation” and “creativity, originality and initiative”.
 The challenge for universities is therefore not to solely focus on educating students in terms of knowledge and technical skills but also on helping students be creative, analytical and active learners.
 Below are five key strategies to help embed creativity more fully into the university curricula.

 1. Clarifying creativity

 It is important to clarify what creativity means to students in the context of their discipline.
-Often creativity is solely associated with the creative industries and some students might not think that creativity is relevant to their future career.
+Often creativity is solely associated with the creative industries, and some students might not think that creativity is relevant to their future career.
 However, creativity is defined as the ability to come up with original ideas and solutions that are of value.
 In the context of organisations, this usually means providing value to their customers.
 Therefore creativity is important for both the arts and sciences.

 2. Establishing purpose

-Coming back to the idea of relevance, probably the main factor that affects whether a student, or any other person, is creative or not is their level of engagement.
+Coming back to the idea of relevance, probably the main factor that affects whether a student, or any other person, is creative is their level of engagement.
 To be creative you need to be curious and pay attention to what’s around you.
 You need to listen, observe, be open-minded, be analytical and take action to make things happen.

 Generally, people won’t be curious, attentive and pro-active unless the topic of focus seems relevant to them.
 Therefore, in the context of designing curricula, it is important to consider using a project- or problem-based approach to learning that addresses real-world issues or problems where the area of focus is meaningful for the students.
 This enables students to be active learners and creators and not just passive recipients of knowledge.